justincwatt/wp-redirect-editor/readme.txt

     /2012/09/old-post/ http://www.example.com/2012/09/new-post/

-To use simply install and visit the Settings > Redirect Editor page.
+After installing, go to Settings > Redirect Editor to configure.

 == Installation ==

-Extract the zip file and just drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.
+Extract the zip file, drop the contents in your wp-content/plugins/ directory, and then activate from the Plugins page.

 == Frequently Asked Questions ==